 And the finally, the last one is the newest book.
 I just got back from the MozCon Conference in July in Seattle.
 And it’s a book by a bunch of guys.
 Brian Fishkin from Mas, as well as a bunch of other people who have written chapters on this.
 “Inbound Marketing and SEO”.
 There you go.
 I think these guys, the keeners had some advantages over here, right?
 Right on?
 Well again guys, thank you for your time, and enjoy the rest of your day.

-If you want to learn more about how Inbound Marketing can double your traffic, have a Free 30 minute consultation with us.
+If you want to learn more about how Inbound Marketing can double your traffic, have a Free 25 minute marketing assessment with us.